mrinmoy32/OOP_with_Python/README.md

 my_car.stop()  # Output: The Toyota Camry has stopped.
 ```
 ## Inheritance
 Inheritance is a mechanism in which one class acquires the properties and behavior of another class.
+The super() method is used to call the constructor of the parent class (superclass).
+It is used to call the constructor of the superclass and to access all the methods and attributes of the superclass.
+In the following example, the ElectricCar class inherits from the Car class.
+The ElectricCar class has an additional attribute battery_capacity and a method charge().

 ```python
 # Inheritance using super() method